Distance Learning Resources

 Paul Revere HouseClick to Open

-For a full list of school programming and virtual program offerings, including the oppotunities below, and to make reservations, please visit the Paul Revere House dedicated programs website.
+For information on Paul Revere House virtual program offerings, including opportunities to create a custom experience, and to make reservations, please visit the Paul Revere House dedicated programs website.

-Paul Revere House Articles help discover the story and legacy of Paul Revere and his family (from the home page click on Historic Buildings, Paul Revere, and The Midnight Ride for mutiple aticles focusing on each subject).
+Content throughout the Paul Revere House’s website helps you discover the story and legacy of Paul Revere and his family (from the home page click on Historic Buildings, Paul Revere, and The Midnight Ride for articles focusing on each subject).

-The Revere Express newly-created blog invites readers to learn interesting stories, factoids and tidbits about all things Revere House, Revere family, North End and Boston.
+The Revere Express blog invites readers to learn interesting stories about the Revere family, their North End neighborhood, and life in colonial Boston.

 Old North Church & Historic SiteClick to Open